thecyberbaby/Kafka/README.md

 ### Installation using docker

+ prerequisite:
- prerequisite:  [Docker](https://docs.docker.com/engine/install/) must be install on your machine.
+  - [Docker](https://docs.docker.com/engine/install/) must be install on your machine.
-                [Docker-compose](https://docs.docker.com/compose/install/) also must be installed on your machine .
+  - [Docker-compose](https://docs.docker.com/compose/install/) also must be installed on your machine .

 You can also check the installed versions by :

     docker --version
     docker-compose --version

+create a new directory kafka-docker :

+    cd Desktop
+    mkdir kafka-docker

+you can download the docker-compose.yml file from above code. [link](https://github.com/thecyberbaby/Kafka).